stvik/trekker-backend/README.md

 # trekker-backend

-Bökmarke is a book tracking Rails application.
-Search for books using the Google Books API and add them to your reading list.
-Once you've completed a book, leave a review for other users letting them know what you think.
+Trekker is a rails and react/redux application.
+Get travel information about every country in the world by searching by name or exploring a random one.
+Find information such as top cities to visit, travel advisements, and basic information such as currency and population.
+All information was gathered using Triposo API, REST Countries, and Wikivoyage API.
+Once you have created a profile, you can add countries to your visited list or to your travel goals.
+If you've visited a country, you're free to leave a review.

 ## Installation
 Dependencies